Denver International Airport CEO Phil Washington weighs in on operations ahead of holidays

 "Seventeen new security lanes, state-of-the-art security equipment that is going to relieve a lot of the security wait times we have seen," Washington said.

-When it comes to theft in these parking lots, Washington says they continue to look for solutions, but increased security measures put in place at the beginning of the summer are helping.
+When it comes to theft in the parking lots, Washington says they continue to look for solutions, but increased security measures put in place at the beginning of the summer are helping.

 for more features.